 Lesbians who want to get pregnant have a number of options depending on their budget, health, fertility preferences, and personal values.
-The process often begins with a consultation with a doctor or fertility specialist since this can help with narrowing down options.
+The process may begin with a consultation with a doctor or fertility specialist.

 In this article, we will provide a list of lesbian pregnancy options and note some factors people may want to consider.